List of Abbott Elementary characters: Martin Eddie

 Martin Eddie is Gregory's unsupportive father who wants him to do more with his life than just be a school teacher.
-He is a retired Military Lieutenant Colonel and owns a landscaping business; which he attempts to force Gregory into.
-He makes an appearance via a video call during the first season and appears physically during "Fight".
+He is a retired Military Lieutenant Colonel and owns a landscaping business, which he attempts to force Gregory into.
+He appears physically during the first season and makes an appearance via a video call during "Fight".

 Jones was cast as Gregory's father after online Twitter users pointed out that Jones and Williams look exactly alike.